pyepics/pyepics/_sources/autosave.rst.txt

    :synopsis: simple save/restore of PVs

-The :mod:`autosave` module provides simple save/restore functionality for PVs, with the functions :func:`save_pvs` and :func:`restore_pvs`.
+The :mod:`autosave` module provides simple save/restore functionality for PVs, with the functions :func:`save_pvs` and :func:`restore_pvs`, and an :class:`AutoSaver` class.
 These are similar to the autosave module from synApps for IOCs in that they use a compatible *request file* which describes the PVs to save, and a compatible *save file* which holds the saved values.
-Of course, the reading and writing is done here via Channel Access, and need not be related to any particular running IOC.
+Of course, the reading and writing is done here via Channel Access, and need not be related to an single IOC.

 Use of this module requires the `pyparsing package
 <http://pyparsing.wikispaces.com/>`_ to be installed.
 This is a fairly
 common third-party python package, included in many package managers, or installed with tools such as *easy_install* or *pip*, or downloaded from `PyPI <http://pypi.python.org/pypi/pyparsing>`_

 Request and Save file formats are designed to be compatible with synApps